auroris/SoulmaskCodec/README.md

 `actor_data` row, re-encodes via `toBytes()`, and reports the first byte of divergence (with surrounding context) for any row that doesn't match.
 `test:json-full` does the same end-to-end through the JSON layer.
-Decode failures are bucketed by error pattern so identical bugs collapse to one line in the report.
+Decode failures are bucketed by error pattern so identical bugs can be identified.

 Exit code is non-zero if any decode failure, encode failure, or round-trip mismatch is found.